FrackingFrick/Heart-rate-limits/README.md

 # React
-Excercises for DIN21SP's Web Development Frameworks using react
+Excercises for DIN21SP's Web Development Frameworks using react.
+This repository will have every exercise I did for the course.